MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 ![Configure Resource Guard](../media/securing-azure-backups/Configure-ResourceGuard.gif)

-Now let’s test it by attempting to remove a Backup Job and Deleted Items, as a user with the Backup Contributor role (but no rights to the Resource Guard).
+Now let’s test it by attempting to remove a Backup Job and Deleted Items as a user with the Backup Contributor role (but no rights to the Resource Guard).

 1. Navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Click **Overview**